What size carbon monoxide detector do I need

 Electrical

 The answer to 'what size carbon monoxide detector do I need' is that the size of the carbon monoxide (CO) detector you need depends on the size of your home.
-Generally, you should install one CO detector for every 1,000-3,000 square feet of living space.
-Larger homes may need multiple detectors placed strategically to ensure coverage throughout the home.
+As a general rule, you should have at least one CO detector on each floor of your home, including the basement.
+The detector should be placed within 15 feet of each bedroom.
+For larger homes, you may need additional detectors to ensure coverage throughout the living space.

 Step-by-Step Guide